spiral/docs/docs/en/cookbook/user-authentication.md

 while the `Spiral\Auth\HttpTransportInterface` can be used to send or receive tokens to clients.

 > **See more**
-> Read more about the interfaces in the [Authentication](../security/authentication.md) section.
+> Read more about the interfaces in the [Security — User Authentication](../security/authentication.md) section.

 Before you can implement user authentication in an application, you will need to add the `Spiral\Auth\Middleware\AuthMiddleware` to the middleware list.
 This middleware is responsible for checking the